ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 ```
 ArrayType strArrayType = TypeCreator.createArrayType(PredefinedTypes.TYPE_STRING)
 ```
 Note: If we need to create a record type or object type defined in the module, we need to pass the type definition name and module to get the type instance.

-We can use other TypeCreator APIs to create own record or object type.
-But record or object values created using those types will not work properly in Ballerina code since those type definitions are not defined in the module.
+We can use other TypeCreator APIs to create our own record or object type.
+But record or object values created using those types will not work correctly in the Ballerina code since those type definitions are not defined in the module.

-Those can only be use for Java unit tests.
+Those can only be used for Java unit tests.
 ```

 ## Calling a Ballerina object method